CCEMGroupTCD/DARTassembler/docs/doc_files/2_metalig_database.rst

     - **Donors**
     - **Stoichiometry**
     - **Number of Atoms**
-    - **Formal Charge** - Determined as per the DART paper.
+    - **Formal Charge**
     - **Molecular Weight** - in g/mol.
     - **Ligand Planarity** - Degree of planarity of all ligand atoms between 0 and 1, where 1.0 represents a perfect plane.
-    - **Haptic** - If the molecular graph has any neighboring donor atoms.
+    - **Haptic** - True if the molecular graph has any neighboring donor atoms, False otherwise.
     - **Beta-Hydrogen** - If the ligand has a hydrogen in beta position to the metal center.
     - **Max.
-Interatomic Distance** - Largest distance between any two atoms in the ligand
+Interatomic Distance** - Length of the ligand in Angstrom in the longest direction.
     - **Avg.
 M-D Bond Length** - Mean of all bond lengths from metal to donor atoms.
     - **Graph ID** - The ID of the molecular graph in the database, unique for each unique ligand.